 A CLI macro is a fully-formed CLI command ready to use or a template of a CLI command you can modify before you run it.
-All macros can be run on one or more ASAs simultaneously, or on one or more Cisco IOS devices simultaneously.
+All macros can be run on one or more ASA, SSH, or Cisco IOS devices simultaneously.

 You can create CLI macros for maintenance or monitoring tasks that you perform frequently.
 See Create a CLI Macro for more information.